The HyperTexts

 apostles ever said that men who abuse women and children have the favor of God,

 or will receive any reward for their reprehensible behavior.
-For Christians, the
+For Christians, a

-most pertinent question is: what would Jesus do?
+pertinent question is: What would Jesus do?
 Jesus never harmed a

 woman or child, nor did he ever describe any scenario in